eaooms/Thema09-2023/README.md

 ## Important Notes
 - Ensure that the dataset follows the '.arff' format.
 - The MMSE score must be a numeric value between 1 and 30.

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to add more sections or details based on your project's needs.
-Let me know if you have any specific information you'd like to include!